Shelling hits south Ukraine as Russia in UN spotlight over escalation

 Ukrainian officials said people were banned from leaving some occupied areas until the four-day vote was over, armed groups were going into homes, and employees were threatened with the sack if they did not participate.

-Ukrainian President Volodymyr Zelenskysaid the votes would be "unequivocally condemned" by the world, along with the mobilisation Russia began this week, including in Crimea and other areas of Ukraine occupied by Russia.
+Ukrainian President Volodymyr Zelenskiy said the votes would be "unequivocally condemned" by the world, along with the mobilisation Russia began this week, including in Crimea and other areas of Ukraine occupied by Russia.

 Russia maintains that the referendums offer an opportunity for people in those regions to express their view.